Service Identities

 Token Validity

 The duration of the workload token depends on the type of identity provider token being used.
-Each service identity when selecting the workload identity provider to associate can configure the token duration in seconds of the tokens issued by the identity provider.
+Each service or AI identity, when selecting the workload identity provider to associate, can configure the token duration in seconds of the tokens issued by the identity provider.

-• OIDC: The ID Token duration is the lesser of the duration, between the current date/time the ID token is being validated and the ID Token’s expiration date claim (exp), and the mapped service identity’s configured token duration when the OIDC provider is assigned.
+• OIDC: The ID Token duration is the lesser of the duration between the current date/time the ID token is being validated and the ID Token’s expiration date claim (exp) and the mapped service/AI identity’s configured token duration when the OIDC provider is assigned.

 Validation Window

-A validation window is configured for each workload identity provider specifying the amount of time in seconds after the workload identity token was issued/signed, the Britive app verifies the token is valid.
-Once verified/validated, the token is considered valid until the token validity period expires as specified in the Token Validity
+A validation window is configured for each workload identity provider, specifying the amount of time in seconds after the workload identity token was issued/signed, and the Britive app verifies the token is valid.
+Once verified/validated, the token is considered valid until the token's validity period expires as specified in the Token Validity.

 Managing Service Identities

-For static service identities, you can reset the token and change the validity of tokens from the Edit page.
+• For static service identities: Reset the token and change the validity of tokens from the Edit page.

-For federated service identities, you can change the identity provider, token validity period, and federated attribute values.
+• For federated service identities: Change the identity provider, token validity period, and federated attribute values.

 Use case of OIDC provider